 Fiserv said it is currently prioritizing clearing the payment backlog and preventing the same issue from happening again.
 “We are taking steps to avoid a similar problem in the future,” the company said.

-Zelle also vowed continuous efforts with its bank partners and technology vendors to strengthen the platform.
+Zelle also vowed to make continuous efforts with its bank partners and technology vendors to strengthen the platform.
 Meanwhile, customers are requested to double-check their transaction status and look out for communications from their banks.

 Final Thoughts

 Friday’s Zelle outage brought back to our attention that even the most secure digital payment means are not immune to bugs.
-Although the bug might now be fixed, frustration and financial hardship caused to a majority of the users will be long remembered.
+Although the bug might now be fixed, the frustration and financial hardship caused to a majority of the users will be long remembered.

 With digital finance increasing, the demand for transparency, stability, and customer care also increases, especially when money vanishes in thin air.